The-Bunny-Official/discord-vault/README.md

 - Edit the config.json according to config.example.json

 Step 3:
+- Create a folder titled "vault"

+Step 4:
 - Install all packages using: `npm i`

-Step 4:
+Step 5:
 - Run the bot using `node .`

 ## Usage